DenzilGreenwood/studio/docs/firestore-analysis-report.md

 ## Data Model Overview

-The app uses a **per-interaction session model** where each session document represents a single therapeutic conversation between the user and AI, not a summary or aggregate.
+The app uses a **per-interaction session model** where each session document represents a single consulting conversation between the user and AI, not a summary or aggregate.
 Sessions progress through 6 phases of the Cognitive Edge Protocol and are completed when all phases are finished.

 ## Issues Found & Fixed